PabloSanchi/SpaceChessScreens/README.md

 The basic idea is to use the Liquid Galaxy cluster as a visualizer of a world chess game that will happen with people around the world and through satellite communications, a world&apos;s first !!!

 Two teams, the Earth (🌎)(you) and the Space (🛰️) (a strong AI) <br/>
-Every day the Earth makes one move (at least), the most common move between you all, so play as a community and not as an individual.
+Every day the Earth makes one move (at least), the most common move among you all, so play as a community and not as an individual.

 Once the Earth has made the move, wait for the Space.
-The satellite may take a while to make its move, so you may not see it in hours, so be patient.
+The satellite may take a while to make its move, so you may not see it in hours, be patient.

 <p align="center">
 <img src="./assets/Spl.png" width="70%">